 4. The Giants Causeway to Belfast

-I only did this drive myself for the first time late last year and was blown away my the beauty of the Causeway Coast.
+I only did this drive myself for the first time late last year and was blown away my the beauty of the Causeway Coast and Northern Ireland.
 We actually took a slight detour and spent one day on Ratlin Island, famous for its Atlantic Puffins and the fact that you can see as far as Scotland on a clear day.
 Highlights of this drive were walking across the Carrick-A-Rede rope bridge and watching the sun set at the Giants Causeway. an experience that will stay with you for years.

 5. Clonakilty to Old Head of Kinsale